-As at the commencement of the MOP term a total of 488 Hectares had been rehabilitated (including Relinquished Lands).
+As at the commencement of the MOP term a total of 491 Hectares had been rehabilitated (including Relinquished Lands).
 At the commencement of this MOP all available areas have been rehabilitated.
 For the purposes of this MOP all rehabilitated areas at the commencement of the MOP term are represented as Secondary Domains.

-A summary of the rehabilitation status of each of the primary domains is provided in Table 15.
+A summary of the rehabilitation status of each of the primary domains is provided in Table 16.
 The rehabilitation status at the commencement of the MOP period is shown in Plan 2.

-Table 15: Rehabilitation Status of Domains at MOP Commencement
+Table 16: Rehabilitation Status of Domains at MOP Commencement

-Primary Domain Status

-Infrastructure Area Active

-Tailings Storage Area Active

-Water Management Area Active

-Overburden Emplacement Active, with areas subject to progressive rehabilitation during MOP term

-Active Mining Area Active

-Secondary Domain Status

-Rehabilitated Areas - Pasture 317 Ha completed at start of MOP term

-Rehabilitated Areas - Trees over Pasture 171 Ha completed at start of MOP term

-Relinquished Lands 21 Ha completed at start of MOP term
+Primary Domain Status Infrastructure Area Active Tailings Storage Area Active, with areas subject to progressive rehabilitation during MOP term Water Management Area Active Overburden Emplacement Active, with areas subject to progressive rehabilitation during MOP term Active Mining Area Active Secondary Domain Status Rehabilitated Areas - Pasture 320 Ha completed at start of MOP term Rehabilitated Areas - Trees over Pasture 171 Ha completed at start of MOP term Relinquished Lands 21 Ha completed at start of MOP term

-^{} Note: 21 Ha included in total rehabilitated area figure (ie 488 Ha)
+^{} Note: 21 Ha included in total rehabilitated area figure (ie 491 Ha)